 Well there are so many ways to clean your Thermomix.
-Whether you have a TM31 or TM5 you still need to give it a good clean every now and then, especially if you use it continuously.
+Whether you have a TM31, TM5 or a TM6 you still need to give it a good clean every now and then, especially if you use it continuously.
 I thought that I would tell you what I do and give you the links to all the other fabulous ways people clean their thermomixes.

 I also have a small brush that gets under the blade.
 I bought it at a cake shop as it is meant to clean out the tips of piping nozzles, but you could use any small brush.
 I do find that the Thermomix brush is pretty good for most things especially if you have done a self clean**

 You could also dismantle the Thermomix and put it in the dishwasher.
 I never do that as I don’t have one, but everything plastic goes in the top as well as the blades and the large bowl going on the bottom tray.

 **SELF CLEAN – Fill the thermomix with about 1 litre of water immediately after you have removed the food from the mixing bowl.
 For the TM5 and TM6 Press the turbo icon and then turn the dial at 1 second and repeat 3 times, or TM 31 Hold down the Turbo button for 1 second x 3 in the TM31